dhiemaz/syiar-islam/content/posts/post-5.md

 Why do religious scholars prioritize studying _adab_?

-As Yusuf bin Al Husain said,
+As Yusuf bin Al Husain said, God willing

-God willing

-"By studying _adab_, it will be easy for you to understand knowledge."
+_"By studying adab, it will be easy for you to understand knowledge."_

 Because intelligence is meaningless if someone does not have manners (ethics).
 Knowledge becomes dangerous for its owner and other people because it is not decorated with morals.

 In fact, perhaps we often hear,

-"Knowledge without manners is like fire without firewood, and manners without knowledge is like a body without a spirit" (Adabul Imla' wal Istimla' [2], quoted from Min Washaya Al Ulama li Thalabatil Ilmi [10]).
+>"Knowledge without manners is like fire without firewood, and manners without knowledge is like a body without a spirit" (Adabul Imla' wal Istimla' [2], quoted from Min Washaya Al Ulama li Thalabatil Ilmi [10]).

 Adab is so important that Allah SWT places it as the most important thing.
 Because, intelligence is meaningless if someone does not have manners.